opencontainers/runc/config-linux.md

 #### <a name="configLinuxPIDS" />PIDs

 **`pids`** (object, OPTIONAL) represents the cgroup subsystem `pids`.
-For more information, see [the pids cgroup man page][cgroup-v1-pids].
+For more information, see the kernel cgroups documentation about [pids][cgroup-v1-pids].

 The following parameters can be specified to setup the controller: